malaviya-parth/CN/05_Network Layer/05_Forwarding&Routing/04_dvr.md

 | F  |  8    |  B   |

 ## Question (UGC-NET)
 Distanc vector routing algorithm is a dynamic routing algorithm.
-THe routing tables in distance vector routing algorithm are updated ____ .
+The routing tables in distance vector routing algorithm are updated ____ .
 1. automatically
 2. by server
 3. by exchanging information with neighbour nodes